 We prototype each board thoroughly and really try to keep in mind the variety of riders there are out there.
 Trying every possible truck and wheel combination, making sure everyone can run their preferred setup and never have to worry about wheelbite, incompatible trucks, and many other things of the sort is part of the process.
 Endless setup options.

 Each board is sanded by hand to perfection just like a surfboard.
-We have a detailed five step process that gives our boards their unique rail and edge pattern, making them more ergonomic and longer lasting as well.
+We have a detailed five step process that gives our boards their unique rail and edge pattern, making them more ergonomic and longer lasting.
 It’s tedious, but it makes for a high-end result for skaters to enjoy.

 We experiment with many combinations of wood finishes and unique tinted epoxy patterns, and we take pride in our products.
 We work hand in hand with local artists to immerse the essence of Montreal and its local charm into our boards.